pbrah/eap_proxy/README.md

 (also Debian-based systems if you don't want to store your configuration in `/etc/eap_proxy.conf`, or you don't want to use the package)

-All you really need to download is `eap_proxy.py`.
+Assuming you have Python 2 installed, all you really need to download is `eap_proxy.py`.
 Move it somewhere in your path and set it executable with something like `sudo install --owner=root --group=root --mode=0755 eap_proxy.py /usr/sbin/eap_proxy`.

 You will have to handle starting the proxy with the proper options yourself.
-A .service file for `systemd` is provided in the repository as a model.
+A .service file for `systemd` is [provided in the repository](https://github.com/kangtastic/eap_proxy/blob/master/eap-proxy.service) as a model.

 [**--restart-dhcp**](#restartdhcp) will not work.
 Restart DHCP yourself if needed.